I have questions about:

 UH Manoa currently has student exchange agreements with over 50 universities in 25 different countries.
 We have partner universities in various parts of Asia, Oceania, the Pacific, Europe, and North America.
 See them all under MIX Partner Universities (left).

 Most MIX partner universities have semester or yearlong exchanges; some also offer summer programs.
+MIX Summer programs vary in length, from as short as 2 weeks to as long as 10 weeks.

 There are options for students in all academic areas.
 Most MIX partner universities are open to students in all majors; however, a few are restricted to certain majors (e.g., Business majors only or Dance majors only).